Please Read this Entire Page BEFORE Your Appointment

 OCT and Early Detection of Eye Health Problems

 The screening co-pay for this part of the eye exam is $60.00.
 Generally, this test will not be covered under your medical insurance or vision plan unless it is being used to actively follow a disease.
+Any question you have about the OCT scan can be directed to your doctor when they review the images with you during your examination

 Contact Lens Evaluations